swizard0/session-types/README.md

 * It uses `std::sync::mpsc` as underlying carrier for transmission.
 * The session protocol requires that we have to send a value `mpsc::Value<usize>` and then we are forced to terminate the session.

 The only way to write an implementation is something like we have in the snippet above.
-Given this variable `channel`, the only thing we can do with it is to invoke `send` method, because there is no other methodsfor such type `Chan<..., Send<..>>`.
+Given this variable `channel`, the only thing we can do with it is to invoke `send` method, because there is no other methods for such type `Chan<..., Send<..>>`.
 Even more, after using `send` we will completely lose the object, because it will be moved into the method, and Rust will forbid to use it anymore.
 But instead we'll get another channel of session type `End`, and the only thing we can do with it is to `close`!

 Let's consider how a corresponding function `recv_42` should look like: